My Camel Humps

 Your boat may be small, but she has a dance floor.
 And the crew is not afraid to dress you up in a galabeya, whack on some Arabic pop music and make you use it.

-- Take an optional drive to Abu Simbel, one of the most impressive temples ever built
+- Take a drive to Abu Simbel, one of the most impressive temples ever built

 - Take a tour of the site, one of the highlights of Egypt, and later return to Aswan